xpack/web-jekyll/_posts/releases/clang/2024-05-28-clang-v17-0-6-2-released.md

 ### 32-bit support

-Support for 32-bit Intel Linux and Intel Windows was dropped in 2022.
+Support for 32-bit x86 GNU/Linux and x86 Windows was
+dropped in 2022.

-### Pre-deprecation notice for 32-bit Arm Linux
+### Pre-deprecation notice for 32-bit Arm GNU/Linux

-Due to the large user base of 32-bit Raspberry Pi systems, support for 32-bit Arm Linux (armv7l) will be preserved for a little while, but expect it to be dropped by 2025, so it is recommended to consider an upgrade to a RPi 4 or 5 with at least 4 GB (preferably 8 GB) of RAM.
+Due to the large user base of 32-bit Raspberry Pi systems, Support for 32-bit Arm GNU/Linux (armv7l) will be preserved for a little while, but expect it to be dropped by 2025, so it is recommended to consider an upgrade to a RPi 4 or 5 with at least 4 GB (preferably 8 GB) of RAM.